 If the project is to comply with California Title 24 ventilation requirements, use Section 5.2.1.4 and delete Section 5.2.1.3.

-For compliance with California Title 24, outdoor air setpoints shall be calculated as follows:
+[VENT T24]For compliance with California Title 24, outdoor air setpoints shall be calculated as follows:

 See Section 3.1.1.2 for zone ventilation setpoints.